etingof/snmpfwd/docs/source/configuration/client-configuration.rst

 Originate SNMP packets from this transport address endpoint.

+This option can contain :ref:`SNMP macros <snmp-macros>`.

-The *${snmp-peer-address}* macro could be used as a value to make client sending SNMP query from the source address of the original SNMP manager that sends SNMP query (AKA spoofing).
+The :ref:`snmp-peer-address <snmp-peer-address-macro>` macro could be used as a value to make client sending SNMP query from the source address of the original SNMP manager that sends SNMP query (AKA spoofing).
 This option effectively hides SNMP Proxy Forwarder from SNMP agents giving them an illusion that they communicate directly with SNMP managers.

 See `snmp-transport-options`_ for related options and